zxyzz/ntds_project/README.md

    Dataset is loaded and cleaned in the subsection *I.1*.
 Then a deep study of dataset can be found at the subsection *I.2*.

  - II.
 Creation of simple graph following structure of migration & first attempt to predict county type<br/>
    Diverse graphs are created and studied from the dataset to understand the structure of a migration.
-Graphs are studied through observations using Gephi, degree of county (i.e node of the graph), degree neighboring nodes of county and  ----- Graph observation(Part of anshul?)----
+Graphs are studied through observations using Gephi, degree of county (i.e node of the graph), degree neighboring nodes of a county.
+A further graph exploration is also developed in this part about the graphs that have been developed in this section.

  - III.
 Study of a similarity graph for prediction<br/>
    In this section, we tried to do more sophisticated methods such as GCN and Fourier with Laplacian analyse on different graphs.